Killing of Azelle Rodney

 Azelle Rodney was a London man who was fatally injured by an armed officer of the Metropolitan Police on 30 April 2005.
 In July 2013, a public inquiry found that the Specialist Firearms Officer who fired the fatal shots, Anthony Long, had "no lawful justification" for killing Rodney.
 The case was referred to the Crown Prosecution Service (CPS) to determine whether a prosecution should be launched.

 On 30 July 2014, the CPS announced that they had made the decision to charge the officer with murder.
 On 3 July 2015, the officer was cleared by a jury.

 Biography and background

 Azelle Rodney was born on 22 April 1981 and brought up in west London.
 He had two brothers.
 Rodney was known for his sporting abilities at school, his football and athletic development came to an end after a hip injury and two subsequent operations when he was 16.
 He also had an interest in music, and developed this and attended the local gymnasium.

-His mother stated after his death that her son barely knew the two men from whom he had accepted a lift, that he was not a gangster, and had only had a minor criminal record.
+His mother stated after his death that her son barely knew the two men from whom he had accepted a lift, that he was not a gangster, and that he had only had a minor criminal record.
 A report compiled for the public inquiry later described Azelle Rodney as a mid-level career criminal at the time of the shooting and he was wanted by police in connection with two stabbings.

 His girlfriend gave birth to their daughter after his death.